mchels/FolderBrowser/doc/user_guide.md

 [here](https://matplotlib.org/users/navigation_toolbar.html)
 The Matplotlib toolbar of the currently active MplLayout is highlighted in blue.
-The figure in the active MplLayout can be copied either as a png file (hotkey Ctrl-C) or as Python code (hotkey F2).
-The copied Python code is generated from a template and is intended to be portable so that it can be run from anywhere on the computer it was generated on.
-This means that all paths in the code are hard-coded.
-Note that the figure title is not included in the Python code since the algorithm that determines the title line breaks is not reliable or robust against changes in resolution, font size, etc.
+The figure in the active MplLayout can be copied either as a png file (hotkey Ctrl-C) or as Python script (hotkey F2).
+The copied Python script is generated from a template and is intended to be portable so that it can be run from anywhere on the computer it was generated on.
+This means that all paths in the copied script are hard-coded.
+Note that the figure title is not included in the Python script since the algorithm that determines the title line breaks is not reliable or robust against changes in resolution, font size, etc.

 The algorithm for updating the plot proceeds as follows:
 1. When a value is changed in the widgets in PlotControls a callback function